zacharytamas/web-data/posts/2014-01-12-annual-goals/annual-goals.md

 ---
 layout: post
-title: 'Annual Goals'
+title: "Annual Goals"
 ---

 I'm not really one to set "resolutions" for a new year, but I do however set high-level goals for what I'd like to accomplish during a year.
-I try to be general but yet still specific in doing this.
+I try to be general but yet still specific in doing this.<!-- more -->

 My goal for 2013 was: